markschuh/keeagent-test-privkeyformats/README.md

 # keeagent-test-privkeyformats
-test the import of ssh privatekeys in different formats into KeeAgent plugin of KeePass
+Test the import of ssh privatekeys in different formats into KeeAgent plugin of KeePass.